Steinway Tunnel: Subway operation

 Since the tunnel ramps towards Queens were significantly steeper than normal IRT specifications, with a gradient of 4%, special rolling stock had to be procured for the Steinway Tunnel line.
 The "Steinway"-type subway car had the same dimensions as an ordinary subway cars of the IRT, but included modified gear boxes.
 Initially, twelve single-car consists were approved for the original shuttle.
 Because of additional construction to the route, another 126 cars were added to the fleet.
 The 50 "World's Fair"-type cars, used for the 1939 New York World's Fair, used the same type of gear boxes.
 With the 1948 introduction of four-motor subway cars of types R12 and R14, the need for a special drive was gone, as the Steinway Tunnel could now be driven by conventional railcars.
 In 1949, BMT services stopped operating on the Flushing Line east of Queensboro Plaza, and the IRT was assigned exclusive operation of the line.

 In subsequent years, the tubes of the Steinway Tunnel were difficult to maintain: they were prone to flooding, and the tube walls were much narrower than other tunnels in the subway system, with almost no clearance on each side of the train.
 After a train got stuck in the tunnel in 1971, a passenger died of a heart attack.
 A fire broke out on a train in the tunnel in 1973, killing one passenger and trapping over a thousand in the middle of the tunnel, after the collapse of an archway.
 In 1991, the tubes were flooded to 8 ft after a water main broke on the Manhattan side.
 The next year, an electrical fire in the tunnel melted several feet of steel rail, although the tunnel's exhaust fans were working properly.
 After Hurricane Sandy-related storm surges flooded the tunnel in 2012, the tubes were rebuilt in a $29 million project that took place between 2013 and April 2016.
 To protect the tunnel from future flooding, two retaining walls will be installed on either side of the tunnel portal in Queens, and flex gates would be installed to prevent water from entering the tunnel.
-The project is estimated to cost $15 million, and work was scheduled to begin in May 2021.
+The project is estimated to cost $15 million, work was scheduled to begin in May 2021 and was still ongoing in 2024.